First-line non-squamous non-small cell lung cancer (NSCLC)

 ECOG PS=Eastern Cooperative Oncology Group performance status.

-NCCN Guidelines® | Bevacizumab should be given until progression.
-Bevacizumab should not be given as a single agent, unless as maintenance if initially used with chemotherapy. |
+Bevacizumab should not be given as a single agent, unless as maintenance if initially used with chemotherapy.

-†Maintenance therapy, as defined by the NCCN.
+Maintenance therapy, as defined by the NCCN.

-Continuation maintenance | Use of at least 1 of the agents given in first line, beyond 4–6 cycles, in the absence of disease progression. |
+Use of at least 1 of the agents given in first line, beyond 4–6 cycles, in the absence of disease progression.

 In nsNSCLC, Avastin’s approval is only in first line and as treatment to progression or unacceptable toxicity[1]